sarvodaya-network/sarvodaya.eu/library/flosha/individual-social.md

 > "Attempt without effort to live with death in futureless silence"
 > Explanining this: "death is the end of all you are afraid to lose: Your attachments, your memory, your disappeared friends, your prestige [...]
 All that is the content of your consciousness.
 Can you get rid of it right now?

+---

+End: Thus it is clear that everything has to start with yourself, as that is the only thing you may ne able to gaim control over and the only thing through which you can change the world.
+But in order to go anywhere, one needs a direction.
+You know now *that* and *why* you have to take responsibility, that you have to free yourself, but not how.
+Everything starts with a vision.
+Standing upright, raising your head, having faith yourself, in the soul as the embodiment of possibility, setting your sight to what you want to reach, something that is not serving you while hurting others; as nothing by which you hurt others can truly serve anyone.
+And then take the first step into that direction.